Antheagao/Shipping_Container_Project/README.md

 ![image](https://github.com/Antheagao/Shipping_Container_Project/assets/91440304/9baa42ed-92f1-4087-80f2-7bf88b6c72de)

 The image above describes how the manifest file format looks, this is the input taken by the program.
-The grid is a visual represenation of what the manifest represents.
+The grid is a visual represenation of the manifest's contents .

 # Offloading

-test
+The program handles **offloading** by prompting the user to type the names of the containers to *offload*.
+The program will then optimize the typed names, and select an optimal order to *offload* the containers.

+We have an example of the ***Offloading*** feature below:

+## Offloading : Example

 # Onloading
 The program handles **onloading** by calculating an optimal path to onload the shipping container requested from the shipping dock to the nearest available ship coordinate.